-- The University of Glasgow has been involved in teaching public health since 1839.
-The Master of Public Health (MPH) programme has been taught since 1981.
-Over the years the programme has responded to the changing emphasis in public health debates.
+- The University of Glasgow has provided education in public health since 1839 and has offered a diploma in public health since the early 20th century.
+The Master of Public Health (MPH) programme has been offered here since 1981.

-- Public health has a central role in guiding clinical practice, influencing health policy and improving population health.
-If you work or intend to work in an organisation which has public health responsibilities or aims to improve population health; and you want to develop knowledge and skills around the theory and practice of public health, this programme is designed for you.
+- Public health has a central role in guiding health care practice, influencing health policy, protecting the public, and improving population health.
+If you work or intend to work in an organisation which has public health responsibilities or aims to improve population health then this Master of Public Health Degree will be suited to you.

-- The Academic Unit was among the earliest to move towards a multidisciplinary range of courses involving staff from a number of areas.
-Currently disciplines represented include health protection and health promotion, epidemiology, sociology, psychology, statistics and health economics.
+- Public Health at the University was among the earliest academic fields to move towards a multidisciplinary range of programmes involving staff from a number of areas.
+Current disciplines represented include: Health promotion, health protection, sociology, psychology, epidemiology, statistics, and health economics.

 - Principles of public health

 Optional courses (three courses chosen)

 - Communicable diseases

 - Further epidemiology and statistics

 - Globalisation and public health

 - Oral health (this course is offered every second year)